Planning a day at the beach with your kids? Use these genius beach hacks on your next beach trip to make your fun day easier and more enjoyable!

 14. Easily Remove Sand From Toys

-A mesh laundry bag is a perfect container for all your kids’ beach toys!
+A mesh laundry bag is a perfect container from The Idea Room for all your kids’ beach toys!
 It sifts the sand, leaving it at the beach instead of trailing it into your car and home.

 15. Make a Sandcastle Building Kit

-Put together your own sandcastle building kit with items you have around the house!
+Put together your own sandcastle building kit with items you have around the house that could be sand toys!
 Have them at-the-ready for an impromptu beach trip!

 Paint spatulas, paintbrushes, and measuring cups are all great tools for little ones to use when building an imaginative sandcastle.
 Think outside the box and get creative.